HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 Most calculations are very simple, with 99.5% of calculations involving up to 2 different units, 88.5% of calculations involving up to 2 operators and 99.4% of calculations involving one set of parentheses or fewer (3 out of 4 calculations include no parentheses at all).

 {# TODO (analysts): Figure out what happened to the 3+ label in this chart. #}
+{# TODO Rick, I couldn't get this to show despite trying a few different things.
+Should we just remove this cateogry as it's 0 anyway?
+Might be less confusing. #}

 {{ figure_markup(
   image="calc-complexity-units.png",
-  caption="Distribution of the number of units per `calc()` occurrence.", description="Bar chart showing the distribution of the number of units per calc function occurrence.
+  alt="Distribution of the number of units per calc() occurrence.", caption="Distribution of the number of units per `calc()` occurrence.", description="Bar chart showing the distribution of the number of units per calc function occurrence.
 Desktop and mobile have similar results.
 Calc is used with one unit 11% of the time on mobile pages, twice 89% of the time, and 3 or more times approximately 0% of the time.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=695698141&format=interactive",